haiyun508/Kickstart-My-Chart/README.md

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

-  * Now create a pivot chart line graph that visualizes this new table.
+  * Create a pivot chart line graph that visualizes this new table.

 * Create a report in Microsoft Word and answer the following questions.

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
 2. What are some limitations of this dataset?
 3. What are some other possible tables and/or graphs that we could create?

-## Bonus

 * Create a new sheet with 8 columns: